Contribute to Gentoo

-Before becoming a developer, you can test and improve your ebuild writing skills by contributing to the Sunrise user overlay, testing packages as Architecture tester or work together with a developer and act as Proxy Maintainer for a small set of packages.
+Before becoming a developer, you can test and improve your ebuild writing skills by contributing to one of the third-party ebuild repositories, testing packages as Architecture tester or work together with a developer and act as Proxy maintainer for a small set of packages.

 If you've come across flaw in a package in our distribution, please take a moment to report it on our Bugzilla bug tracker.
 Of course we also appreciate you reporting solutions to existing entries and not just problems. 😉

 Below are resources that explain how to get started: